scipy/scipy/doc/source/reference/sparse.migration_to_sparray.rst

    -  Check all functions/methods for which migration causes 1D return values.
 These are mostly indexing and the reduction functions.
       (see below: ``Shape changes and reductions``)
+   -  Check all places where you iterate over spmatrices and change them to account for the sparrays yielding 1D sparrays rather than 2D spmatrices.
    -  Find and change places where your code makes use of ``np.matrix`` features.
 Convert those to np.array features.
    -  Rename all ``*_matrix`` constructor calls to ``*_array``.